Keycapsss/keycapsss-help-site/buildguide_en.md

 Much like the approach used for the diodes above, begin by pre-soldering one side of the socket pad, place the component, and hold it in place with tweezers.
 (The sockets can also be held in place by hand, but please take extra care not to burn yourself.)
 The image shows a soldered MX socket.

-The sockets take **way** more solder than the other components like the LEDs and the diodes.
+The sockets take **way** more solder than the other components like the LED's and the diodes.
 But don't exaggerate...

 > Add image here: "Kailh hot swap sockets"